Separation of time scales and direct computation of weights in deep neural networks

-Another aspect of DNNs that needs to be understood is the way they abstract the information contained in the data, i.e. break it down into the general and specific features mentioned above \cite{yosinski2014transferable}.
-The best example is perhaps the activation pattern of filters in an image processing DNN with many convolutional (Conv.) layers \cite{lecun1995convolutional}.
+Deep networks are much more efficient than shallower networks \cite{telgarsky2016benefits} in certain classification tasks.
+It is known that lower layers capture general features in the data, and as we make the network deeper, higher layers become more abstract and specific to the label classes \cite{yosinski2014transferable}.
+The best example is perhaps the activation pattern of filters in convolutional (ConvNet) layers \cite{lecun1995convolutional} trained for image classification.
 As we consider deeper layers, the trained filters represent more and more complex and high-level features in the data \cite{lecun2015deep} constructed by combining lower-level features.
 But how a network, in which weights of all layers are being updated simultaneously, ends up choosing sensible abstract features at each level is also not fully understood.
-Note that, while ``pre-training'' of layers \cite{schmidhuber1992learning,bengio2009learning} as auto-encoders contributed to the revived success of neural networks, many successful DNNs currently used in image processing tasks such as AlexNet \cite{krizhevsky2012imagenet} or VGGNET \cite{simonyan2014very}, converge without a pre-training step, mainly due to availability of large amounts of training data.
+Note that, while ``pre-training'' of layers \cite{bengio2009learning, schmidhuber1992learning} as auto-encoders contributed to the revived success of neural networks, many recent DNNs, such as AlexNet \cite{krizhevsky2012imagenet} or VGGNET \cite{simonyan2014very}, converge without a pre-training step, mainly due to availability of large amounts of training data.

-The goal of this paper is to derive analytical solutions that estimate the optimal weights of low layers in a DNN.
-We will focus on image classification in formulating the problem.
-In the experiments, we show that early convolutional layers can be replaced by our result which is derived without back-propagation.